 There are more variables in the Postfix configuration file, you may notice that they are commented, these variables allow you to set security levels and debugging levels and other variables.

-When you type any configuration, you could make a mistake, you can check for errors using the following command:
+When you type any configuration, you may make a mistake, you can check for errors using the following command:

 $ postfix check

-This tool will help you find exactly the line and the error so you can fix it.
+This tool will help you finding exactly the line and the error so you can fix it.

 Checking the Mail Queue

-Sometimes the mail queues on your system will fill up.
+Sometimes the mail queues on your system are filled up.
 This can be caused by many reasons like network failure or any reason that can delay mail delivery.

-To check the mail queue on your Linux mail server uses the following command:
+To check the mail queue on your Linux mail server, use the following command:

 This command will display all of the messages that are in the Postfix mail queue.